787x/DormPanel/README.md

 - On X08E, `BOOT_COMPLETED` may arrive noticeably after `sys.boot_completed`.
   Startup is therefore later than on typical Android devices.
 - **Open MIUI Home** (Control Center) returns to the Xiaomi launcher.
-- DormPanel is **not** a Home launcher.
+- DormPanel is not a Home launcher.
 It is designed not to replace MIUI Home, XiaoAI, the Bluetooth Mesh gateway, or the system alarm app.
-Coexistence with XiaoAI and Bluetooth Mesh is not physically verified in this release.
+Final 0.1.0 acceptance physically exercised Xiaomi coexistence: XiaoAI produced a visible response while DormPanel was running, and a Xiaomi BLE/Mesh Yeelight device was controlled through the normal Xiaomi path with the resulting state reflected in Home Assistant.
+XiaoAI wake-word audible response was not captured during final acceptance.

 ## APK install sources